dotnet/docs-maui/docs/xaml/xamlc.md

 > [!TIP]
 > While the `XamlCompilationAttribute` can be placed anywhere, a good place to put it is in **AssemblyInfo.cs**.

-XAML compilation can also be enabled at the class level:
+XAML compilation can also be enabled at the type level:

 ```csharp
 [XamlCompilation (XamlCompilationOptions.Compile)]